dejanbatanjac/dejanbatanjac.github.io/_posts/2019-12-25-NLP acronyms.md

 * NSP Next Sentence Prediction (like Bert)
 * MLM Masked Language Model (Like Bert)
 * CLM Causal Language Model (like GPT2)
-* RTE Recognizing Textual Entailment
+* RTE Recognizing Textual Entailment (pair of sentences, and the task is to predict whether the first entails the second; part of GLUE)
-* MRPC Microsoft Research Paraphrase Corpus
+* MRPC Microsoft Research Paraphrase Corpus (pair of sentences, labeled as almost semantically equivalent, or no, part of GLUE)
 * PBSMT Phrase Based Statistical Machine Translation (consisting of 9 tasks)
 * WER Word Error Rate